 Specify an output file where you want to save the small file that contains the pointer to the online COG.

 You can leave the rest of the defaults as is, or try out things like reprojection.
+If you want transparency you can select the 'Source No Data' option, and it will use that color value as 'transparent'.
+0 is 'real black', which can often be transparent, but it has an annoying side effect of making pure black pixels in your image also transparent.
 For this exercise we are just using one COG, but you could just as easily point at multiple ones online, just put a comma between each (with no space).
 And be sure to prepend /vsicurl/ onto each of them.

 If you leave ‘Load into canvas when finished’ checked, then after a bit of processing time you should see your COG displayed as an active layer in QGIS.

 Admittedly this looks about the same as downloading and using a GeoTIFF locally.
 But the power of the Cloud Optimized GeoTIFF becomes apparent when you zoom in.
 On fast connections it should take less than a second to redraw, at full resolutions.
 This is a little slower than downloading the whole file and loading it up locally.